ChiranthhundiSuresh/Uber-Fare-/README.md

 # Data Cleaning and Transformation
 ## 1.Loading and Initial Inspection:

-The dataset loaded successfully.
+*The dataset loaded successfully.
 Preliminary inspection of the columns revealed variables with missing values.
 These were cleaned by dropping the rows containing them.

-Rename and Remove Columns:
+## 2.Rename and Remove Columns:

-You renamed the column Unnamed: 0 as Id and removed the column for duplicate keys.
+* You renamed the column Unnamed: 0 as Id and removed the column for duplicate keys.

-Convert to Date and Time:
+## Convert to Date and Time:

 The column pickup_datetime was changed to datetime format, which is essential when time-based analysis should be run.